Summary

 "Let's see what you remember from last year"

 You will only be able to accept an assignment with your UAntwerpen-based GitHub account.
 Once you've accepted an assignment, it will be added to your account as a private repository to which you will also have to commit the solution of the assignment.
 The deadline of an exercise will typically be the day before the next lab session.
 You are expected to submit these exercises, but they will not count towards your grade for this course.
 They are meant to make sure that you digest the material for each session in a timely manner, because near the end of the semester you will be too busy with the project and the exam to also study all the lab sessions.
-If you successfully push your solution to your GitHub repository before the deadline, we will create a new branch solution that contains the reference solution for this exercise.
+We will give the solution at the beginning of the next lab session.

 Fix My Code